ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 * Regarding data generation:
     1. Proprietary tool based on image processing developed exclusively for generating hand-drawn data for the 3W Dataset;
     1. Each variable was hand-drawn on its own chart by an expert from Petrobras.
 An example is shown in Fig. 4;
-    1. Automated digitization of time series via scanning graphs printed on paper;
+    1. Automated digitization of time series via scanning paper-printed graphs;
-    1. With perfectly periodic time series;
+    1. Perfectly periodic time series;
-    1. No frozen variables and missing values;
+    1. No frozen variables or missing values;
-    1. With variables already represented with standardized measurement units.
+    1. Variables represented using standardized measurement units.
 * Regarding data labeling:
-    1. From the expert markings on the graphs printed on paper (including transient periods).
+    1. Derived from the expert markings on the paper-printed graphs (including transient periods).

 The main limitations of this method are:

-1. Coverage of only the well-known signatures of the considered undesirable events;
+1. Coverage of only well-known signatures of the considered undesirable events;
 1. Expert bias when drawing and labeling time series;
-1. Expert manual dexterity.
+1. Dependence on the manual dexterity of the experts.

 <table align="center" style="margin: 0px auto;">
   <tr>